Ulli-H/Project03_James_Bond_movies/README.md

 ## Dataset

-The data visualizations are based on a dataset from this source: https://sit.instructure.com/courses/26331/files/3460457  The data in this csv file was most definetely conducted by the author from sources like these wikipedia pages (see links below) and through webscraping.
+The data visualizations are based on a dataset from this source: https://sit.instructure.com/courses/26331/files/3460457  The data in the csv file was most likely conducted by the author through webscraping from sources like wikipedia pages and rotten tomatoe (see links below).
 The table originally consists of 26 columns, with data of all James Bond movies until 2012.
-I manually added information of the last movie from 2015 to have a complete dataset of all 24 movies.
+I manually added data of the last movie from 2015 to have a complete dataset of all 24 movies.
+The dataset doesn't include the new movie "No Time To Die" which will be released in November 2020.

 ## Workflow